-- Responsible for leading and directing committee work, submitting any proposals for new action to the Board of Governors, delegating any project tasks to committee members and overseeing all details of their work, and maintaining written and verbal communications with the Staff Liaison. - Ensuring the minutes are recorded at each meeting and providing a copy to the Staff Liaison. - Providing a year-end report each spring when requested.
+- Responsible for leading and directing committee work, submitting any proposals for new action to the Board of Governors, delegating any project tasks to committee members and overseeing all details of their work, and maintaining written and verbal communications with the Staff Liaison. - In conjunction with the Staff Liaison, ensuring that minutes are recorded at each meeting.
+The Staff Liaison will be responsible for ensuring that minutes are compliant with the NHBA format for Committee minutes. - Providing a year-end report each spring when requested.

-As a New Hampshire Bar Association Committee Chair, you have a special opportunity to make a valuable contribution to your profession.
-Committees provide an important service to the membership and the public and are a line of communication between the Bar's leadership and its members.
-Your dedication and leadership are, in a large part, the key to your committee's success.
+As a New Hampshire Bar Association Committee Chair, you have a unique opportunity to make a valuable contribution to your profession.
+Committees provide an important service to the membership and the public and are a line of communication between the Board of Governors and its members.
+Your dedication and leadership are, in large part, the key to your committee's success.

-The NHBA Board of Governors is eager to follow your committee's activities.
-By also keeping the Staff Liaison informed and completely familiar with your activities and progress, you will be able to obtain advice on procedures, problems, possible pitfalls and overlapping activities of other Association "work groups."
+The NHBA Board of Governors is interested in your committee's activities and would welcome periodic updates.
+By also keeping the Staff Liaison informed and completely familiar with your activities and progress, you will be able to obtain advice on procedures, problems, possible pitfalls, and overlapping activities of other Association committees, sections, and working groups.